 Prestigious buildings, colourful mosaic windows and charming reliefs make Budapest an even more outstanding city.
-Each building is an architectural masterpiece which are not only famous for their history but their interior design and artistic atmosphere are amazingly impressive as well.
 Admire the most prestigious buildings in Budapest and enjoy a visual treat by taking a guided tour during your visit.

 Located along the Pest river bank, the Parliament building is a UNESCO World Site Heritage.
 As an impressive work of great Hungarian masters, the Parliament became an architectural masterpiece which the Hungarians are very proud of.
 It was built for 19 years, constructed from 40 million bricks, 40 kilogram of golds and half a million precious stones.

 St. Stephen’s Basilica can leave a difficult past behind itself as its construction had to suffer several complication.
 The monumental building is the largest catholic church in Budapest and it can hold up to eight thousand people.
 It is well worth taking a look at the facades as well, as the sculptures and reliefs forms famous Biblical and historical figures.
 By climbing up on the 145 stairs to its dome will allow you to capture a breath taking panoramic view over the city.